Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 The sharp mountainous profile created the unique profile of the island.

-However, that will be the main reason why you’ll immerse in the beautiful Cape Verdean culture and enjoy the “no stress” vibe at its best (and Cape Verdean food!)
+However, that will be the main reason you’ll immerse in the beautiful Cape Verdean culture and enjoy the “no stress” vibe at its best (and Cape Verdean food!)

 Best Places To Stay in Northern Santo Antão